Skip to main content

 The first substantial breakthrough of sustained holistic appreciation occurred at Band 3 (Level 3) with respect to the transcendent nature of mathematical symbols.

-This then represented the opposite extreme to the absolute understanding of Band 2, where such symbols were now understood in terms of their purely relative nature.
+This then represented the opposite extreme to the absolute understanding of Band 2, where, by contrast, such symbols were understood - at Band 3 - in terms of their purely relative nature.
 Here they now represented the elusive - and highly dynamic - frontier between form and emptiness before melting entirely into that emptiness.

 I have illustrated this point many times before with respect to the simple example of